marcusasar/ev-sales-time-series-analysis/analysis/ev_sales_growth_insights.md

 The rapid growth is likely driven by:

--rising environmental awareness, improvements in EV technology (such as battery range and charging infrastructure), and favorable government policies, including incentives and emissions regulations.
+- Rising environmental awareness, improvements in EV technology (such as battery range and charging infrastructure), and favorable government policies, including incentives and emissions regulations.